AdobeDocs/campaign-web.pt-BR/help/v8/landing-pages/create-lp.md

 <!--From this list, you can access the [landing page Live report](../reports/lp-report-live.md) or [landing page Global report](../reports/lp-report-global.md) for published items.-->

->[!NOTE]
+>[!CAUTION]
 >
->Não é possível exibir landing pages criadas no console do cliente no Campaign Web.
+>Não é possível exibir ou editar landing pages criadas no console do cliente no Campaign Web.
 Saiba mais na [Documentação do console do Campaign](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html){target="_blank"}.

 <!--If you unpublish a landing page which is referenced in a message, the link to the landing page will be broken and an error page will be displayed.
 You cannot delete a published landing page.
 To delete it, you must first unpublish it.-->